wbeebe/EspressifProjects/v5/esp32-c3-i2c-displays/README.md

 ## How to Use This Application
 ### Hardware Required

-* A development board with an ESP32-C3 SoC, such as the ESP-C2-DevKitC-02 v1.1
+* An ESP32 development board with a RISC-V processor, such as the ESP32-C3-DevKitC-02 v1.1
 * One or more Adafruit LED displays driven by the HT16K33 LED controller/driver
 * One Adafruit BNO055 breakout board
 * A USB cable for power and programming.

-Some development boards use an addressable LED instead of a regular one.
+Some development boards use an addressable LED.
 These development boards include:

 | Board                | LED type             | Pin     |
 | -------------------- | -------------------- | ------- |